skilesare/art_and_democratic_hypercatallaxy/about_the_author/on_influences.md

 [Political Order and Political Decay: From the Industrial Revolution to the Globalization of Democracy](http://www.amazon.com/gp/product/0374227357/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0374227357&linkCode=as2&tag=everybase-20&linkId=I5RKD7YUGBHP6ACY)

 Dr. Fukuyama's books are really interesting for anyone that engages in political thought.
 The world would be a better place if everyone had to read them before gaining the right to vote.
-In them we find the ammunition to ultimately reject the libertarian fallacy that is propagated by many  technocratic millionaires that may or may not live in Silicon Valley.
+In them we find the ammunition to ultimately reject the libertarian fallacy that is propagated by many technocratic millionaires and that may or may not live in Silicon Valley.

 Fukuyama puts forward that three things are needed for advancing, productive political order: